alpinelinux/awall/README.md

 constrain each rule to IPv4 or IPv6 only by defining the **family** attribute as **inet** or **inet6**, respectively.

+## <a name="dedicated">Co-Existence with Other Firewall Management Tools

+If awall is used on a host running other software that manipulates iptables rules, it is recommended to set the **awall_dedicated_chains** variable to **true**, which will have the following effects:

+* Awall installs its own rules to dedicated chains prefixed with **awall-**.
+* Activation of awall rules leaves any unrelated rule intact.

 ## Command Line Syntax

 ### Translating Policy Files to Firewall Configuration Files